-Important: It can take up to 48 hours for your DNS record updates to take effect.
-If you turn on DKIM signing before the records update, the DKIM domain key isn't found.
-If the domain key isn't found, Gmail displays a warning message.
+Important: It can take up to 48 hours for your updated DNS TXT record to take effect.
+If you turn on DKIM signing before the DNS TXT records update, Gmail can't find the DKIM domain key.

 Turn on DKIM signing

 From the Admin console Home page, go to AppsGoogle WorkspaceGmail.

 - Click Authenticate email.

 - Select the domain where you want to start email signing.
 The page shows the status of email signing for the domain you selected.

 - To begin authenticating messages with DKIM, click the Start authentication button.
 When DKIM setup is complete and working correctly, the status at the top of the page changes to: Authenticating email.

 Important: After you start authentication, the DKIM page in your Google Admin console might continue to display this message: You must update the DNS records for this domain.
 It can take up to 48 hours for email authentication to start.
 When the status changes to Authenticating email, your DKIM setup is complete.